Woodworm Treatment in London - Protecting Your Home & Furniture

 TREATMENT: Once the problem has been identified, your woodworm specialist will proceed with the proper treatment technique in order to destroy the infestation.
 This usually includes injecting the timber-based items in the property with a powerful repellent.
 Our solutions have a long-lasting residual effect and will protect your wooden materials from further problems.

 PREVENTION: Treating woodworm isn’t the end of our job.
-Once we remove the treat, your woodworm specialist will give you some valuable tips and pointers on how to protect your property from future infestations.
+Once we remove the threat, your woodworm specialist will give you some valuable tips and pointers on how to protect your property from future infestations.
 If you’ve booked our insured service, we will be able to visit you another two times for the next three months - free of charge - this will ensure a complete eradication of the woodworm population.

 Types of Woodworm Damage in Homes & Commercial Properties